-- Ensuring effective communication with shareholders - Representing the Board at official functions and meetings with shareholders - Ensuring that the views of shareholders are communicated to the Board - Promoting our interests when engaging with the regulators and key customers
+- Ensuring effective communication with shareholders and other stakeholders - · Representing the Board at official functions and meetings with shareholders - Ensuring that the views of shareholders are communicated to the Board - · Promoting our interests when engaging with the regulators and key customers

 The PCEO, assisted by the Executive Vice Presidents (EVPs) and senior management, makes strategic proposals to the Board and after robust and constructive Board discussions, executes the agreed strategy, manages and develops the Group's businesses and implements the Board's decisions.
+The PCEO also communicates on behalf of the Company to different stakeholder groups such as shareholders, employees, government authorities and regulators, and the public.